tstilwell91/cs826/README.md

 ## Improvements
 Rather than running these scripts individually to generate separate CSV files, it would be more efficient to integrate them into a single step using data frames.
 This approach not only simplifies the workflow but also enhances performance.

----

-## Troubleshooting

-1. **Jupyter Notebook Won’t Launch**
-   - Ensure the cluster partition is set to `gpu`.
-   - Verify that the Python environment is correctly activated with `crun`.

-2. **Metadata File Not Found**
-   - Check that the correct path is specified in `case_mappings.ipynb`.

----